rongroeung/cr-website/README.md

 ## Crossroads Admin

-We allow website admin to make change to most of the data via admin site https://crossroadscambodia.church/admin
+We allow the website admin to make changes to most of the data viathe admin site https://crossroadscambodia.church/admin

 ### Key terms admin must know